fbpx

 Kaçkar Mountains

 The Kaçkar Range north of Erzurum is excellent for trekking and river rafting.
-Its small mountain towns (like Yusufeli) produce abundant crops of fruit, and often harbor interesting 1000-year-old churches left from the time when this was the medieval Kingdom of GeorgiaMore…
+Its small mountain towns (like Yusufeli) produce abundant crops of fruit and often harbor interesting 1000-year-old churches left from the time when this was the medieval Kingdom of Georgia.

 Nemrut Dağı

-“Mount Nimrod,” south of Malatya and north of Adıyaman and Kâhta, is one of Turkey’s most astounding sights: an artifical mountaintop framed by two great temples littered with colossal statues of gods—and one megalomaniac king.
-You gotta see it.
-More…
+"Mount Nimrod," south of Malatya and north of Adıyaman and Kâhta, is one of Turkey's most astounding sights: an artificial mountain top framed by two great temples littered with colossal statues of gods—and one megalomaniac king which was built as a tomb for king Antiochus Theos of Kommagene (69-34 B.C.)

 Southeastern Turkey

-This is a separate climatic region which, unlike the East, is best visited anytime except summer.
+Southeastern Turkey has a separate climatic region, which is best visited anytime except summer, unlike the East.
 If you combine it with a tour of the East, be aware of the climate difference.
-More…

 Best Guided Tours